Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the Saturation of MHD Turbulence: Asymptotic Behaviors and Scaling Laws

+The critical value of the Elsasser number at which the fastest growing tearing modes (along the direction $\theta \simeq \theta_{\rm B}$) grow faster than the fastest growing Kelvin-Helmholtz modes (along the direction $\theta \simeq \theta_{\rm V}$) is very close to (but slightly less than) unity, i.e., $\Lambda_\eta^{\rm c} \lesssim 1$, see Figure~\ref{fig:s_max_pi}.
 The existence of a an order unity critical Elsasser number that dictates the linear evolution of the MRI has already been appreciated on both numerical \citep{SIM98, FSH00} and analytical grounds \citep[see, e.g.,][]{SM99, PC08}.
 Here we posit that this critical Elsasser number \emph{also} distinguishes which type of parasitic instability dominates the subsequent evolution of the MRI.
 In the remainder of this Section we argue, and demonstrate in Section~\ref{sec:eigenmodes}, that there are two regimes such that the fastest growing parasitic modes correspond to

+The linear dependence of the fastest parasitic growth rates on the amplitude $B_0$, or $V_0$, when both viscous and resistive effects are unimportant is to be expected, see Equations~(\ref{eq:eigensystem_v}) and (\ref{eq:eigensystem_b}).
+However, the linear dependence of the fastest growth rates on $B_0$ and $\Lambda_\eta$ for $\Lambda_\eta \le 1$ is not a trivial result.
+These dependencies are responsible for the asymptotic behaviors described in Section~\ref{sec:PI_saturation}.